ialopezg/backend/docs/development/database/docker-installation.md

 ## Docker Compose with Postgres Database

-In this article, We will explain to you how to set up Postgresql following multiple databases using Docker-Compose
+In this article, we will learn how to set up Postgresql following multiple databases using Docker-Compose

 ### Let’s Start Creating Multiple Environment Database